robguilarr/robguilar/content/about/index.md

 > Enterprise Data & Analytics Intern - **[VMware](https://www.vmware.com/ "Learn more")** | June 2020 - Sep 2020

-As a Data Analyst at VMware (Broadcom Inc.), where I supported data analysis initiatives throughout the SaaS cycle, providing actionable insights.
+As a Data Analyst at VMware (Broadcom Inc.), I supported data analysis initiatives throughout the SaaS cycle, providing actionable insights.

-- Uncovered key trends and patterns by leading comprehensive data analyses throughout the SaaS cycle, utilizing Tableau for effective data visualization and presentation.
+- Uncovered key trends and patterns by making data analyses throughout the SaaS cycle, utilizing Tableau for effective data visualization and presentation.
 - Ensured compliance by applying diverse statistical techniques for accurate customer data analysis, conducting CTA predictive analysis in R to uphold PEME agreements.
-- Validated Customer 360° integrity by expertly managing data extraction, loading, and reconciliation in Amazon Redshift, directly contributing to the success of major projects.
+- Validated Customer 360° integrity by managing data extraction, loading, and reconciliation in Amazon Redshift, directly contributing to the success of major projects.

 ---